Updated Dec, 2015

 Ezra under the inspiration of Christ established the Ceremony of Light opening the Feast of Tabernacles, and the ceremony of the pouring out of water through Tabernacles which Jesus explained as representing the Holy Spirit.

-Ezra’s commission was to restore true religion in Judah.
+Ezra’s commission was to restore true religion in Judah and rebuild the city of Jerusalem.

 7:10 For Ezra had prepared his heart to seek the law of the LORD, and to do it, and to teach in Israel statutes and judgments.